GriffinBaxter/Farm-Simulator-Game/README.md

 # Farm Simulator Game
 A Farm Simulator project made in Java for SENG 201 (Software Engineering I) at the University of Canterbury, as part of a pair.

 The source code is in the "src" folder, sorted in their respective Java packages.
+The project is run from GameEnvioronment.java, where the game's GUI version can be found in the "main" package and the command line version can be found in the "main_cli" package.

-The JAR file (farm_simulator_game.jar) is the main project path.
+The JAR file (farm_simulator_game.jar) is in the GitHub respository.

 ## Running the JAR file